 Goalscoring chances and any excitement therefore remained quite limited but, with 12 minutes on the clock, Town striker Billy Clarke curled a 25 yard free kick just past the right post.

 In reply, Southend striker Jack Sampson fired a deflected snap shot wide of the left post following a long throw in to the box by Lee Hills.

 However, Crawley were causing problems again in the 38th minute when Scott Davis latched on a to a loose pass from Neil Harris and unleashed a low 25 yard shot which Belford did well to divert

 around the right upright.

 With play immediately switching back to the other end of the field, Harris then dragged a left footed shot wide of the right post after being teed up by his strike partner Sampson.

 As a result, the game remained goalless at the break but Crawley were back on top at the start of the second period with Clarke cutting in off the right flank before forcing Belford in to action

 Town then came even closer to opening the scoring when Shaun Batt’s left wing cross was flicked in to the path of Josh Simpson by Clarke.

 But the midfielder, who spent the first five months of last season on loan at Blues, could only send his six yard volley wide of the left post when he should have done better.

-Blues had an even bigger let off on the hour mark when another shot from Simpson was parried out by Belford and Clarke’s follow up effort, from a seemingly offside position, was handled on the goal-line by Barker.
+Blues had an even bigger let off on the hour mark when another shot from Simpson was parried out by Belford and Clarke’s follow up effort, from a seemingly offside position, was handled on the

 Referee Neil Swarbrick immediately pointed to the spot and sent off the Southend skipper but Crawley were still unable to open the scoring as Clarke’s penalty was well saved by Belford.